gwsii/serverless-artillery-workshop/README.md

 ##Load-testing IAM authenticated endpoints
 Artillery.io also supports request plugins.
 In order to test latency against authenticated AWS API Gateway endpoints, we also contributed an AWS Signature V4 Signing plugin (artillery-plugin-aws-sigv4).
 This plugin allows the lambda to use its assigned AWS IAM Role to sign requests.

-##Props to our developers
+##Kudos!
-Huge props and all credit is due to Erik Erikson and Greg Smith, our senior developers behind all of this code.
+Huge props and all credit for the serverless-artillery code is due to Erik Erikson and Greg Smith, our senior developers behind all of this code.
 Special thanks also to Hassy Veldstra and the good devs at shoreditch-ops, creators of artillery.io - well done!
-Clearly, special thanks are due to Austen Collins and the rest of the crew at Serverless, Inc. who gave us all the Serverless Framework, sparked our imaginations, and saved us a lot of pain.
-This project is brought to you by them, really.
-We just took advantage.
+Clearly, special thanks are due to Austen Collins and the rest of the crew at Serverless, Inc. who gave us the Serverless Framework, sparked our imaginations, and saved us a lot of pain.

 ##We humbly request your thoughts and feedback
 All feedback is welcomed - so don't be shy!